Home Culture in Vancouver Latin American Heritage Month in Vancouver

 Nahualli Folklore Dancers

-• LAHM Opening Ceremony and Brazilian Night – the festival kicked off with music and dance performances at 5:00 pm at Ocean Art Works.
+• LAHM Opening Ceremony – the festival kicked off with music and dance performances at 5:00 pm at Ocean Art Works on Granville Island.

-• Seniors Day – honouring elders and the roots of the community at 68 Water Street (Unit 406) that started at 2:00 pm.
+• Seniors Day – honouring elders and the roots of the community at the Latin Hub at Latincouver in Gastown.

-For full details about Latin American Heritage Month events in the Lower Mainland, see the Latincouver website.
+See the Latincouver website for full details about Latin American Heritage Month events in the Lower Mainland.

 Day of the Dead Latin Market Entertainment Stage